4d/docs/website/translated_docs/fr/API/CollectionClass.md

 The `.indexOf()` function <!-- REF #collection.indexOf().Summary -->searches the *toSearch* expression among collection elements and returns the index of the first found occurrence, or -1 if it was not found<!-- END REF -->.
 > Cette fonction ne modifie pas la collection d'origine.

 In *toSearch*, pass the expression to find in the collection.
-You can pass:
+Vous pouvez passer :

 *   une valeur scalaire (texte, numérique, booléen, date),
 *   the null value,